vanboxen/vanboxen.github.io/posts/Welcome file.md

 You will get a prompt to insert user pass so use one of the accounts running on that device better a admin account so see all options.
 In any case, on top of the browser you will have the option to grant you admin rights inserting the password for root.

 At the top left (under your username) you can add more devices and then have a centralized dashboard with common graphs.
+Just remember to install the package on all of them.

-The interface is really intuitive and it exactly grants you access to what it says, logs, packages, even virtual machines are now handy!
+The interface is really intuitive and it exactly grants you access to what it says, logs, packages, even your own virtual machines are now handy!

 ## Create files and folders